dmatinho/digital_marketing/README.md

 # Digital Marketing - AAA Business Case
+The main focus on this project was to come up with a business plan to increase revenue and customer conversion.
+Python was used to analysed the AAA membership dataset.

 ### How to increase customer conversion and revenue

 What you can find this this repertory: